vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 #### How the architecture components interact with one another

-The _Sequence Diagram_ below shows how the components interact with each other for the scenario where the user issues the command `remove 1`.
+The _Sequence Diagram_ below (Figure 3) shows how the components interact with one another when the user issues the command `remove 1`.

 <img src="images/ArchitectureSequenceDiagram.png" width="574" />
 <p align="center"> Figure 3.
 Components interacting with one another

-The sections below give more details of each component.
+The sections below give more details about each component.

 ### 3.2 Common classes

 Common classes are classes used by multiple components.
+They can be found in the `seedu.addressbook.commons` package.

 Common classes include:

 - `Index`: Represents a zero or one based index.
 Using `Index` removes the need for a component to know what base other components are using for their index.
 Can be converted to an integer (int).